Archtec-io/xdecor-libre/README.md

 * Pressure Plate: Step on it to activate doors next to it
 * Chessboard: Play Chess against a player or the computer

-The chessboard, radio and speaker are purely decorative and have no special functionality.
+The radio and speaker are purely decorative and have no special functionality.

 ### X-Decor-libre vs X-Decor